unform/unform/README.md

 ### Elements

-Unform exposes two elements by default, Input and Select.
+Unform exposes two elements by default: Input and Select.

 #### Input element

-Input elements can receive a `multiline` prop that will render a textarea instead.
+Input elements can receive a `multiline` prop that will render as a textarea.

 ```js
 import React from 'react';